odpi/egeria-connector-xtdb/site/docs/getting-started/setup.md

     [Additional options for configuring Crux](#options-for-configuring-crux), including with persistence, can be found at the end of this page.

-## 6. Start the connector instance
+## 6. Start the metadata server

 ```shell
 curl -k -X POST "https://localhost:9443/open-metadata/admin-services/users/admin/servers/crux/instance"
 ```

 ??? question "Detailed explanation"
-    Up to this point we have only configured the connector, but have not actually started it.
+    Up to this point we have only configured the metadata server, but have not actually started it.

-    This final API call tells Egeria to start the connector, based on the configuration the previous API calls defined.
+    This final API call tells Egeria to start the metadata server, based on the configuration the previous API calls defined.

-??? success "Response from connector instance startup"
+??? success "Response from metadata server startup"
     ```json
     {
       "class": "SuccessMessageResponse",